What is This World Coming To? Exactly What Jesus Said it Would

 Every so often I hear someone say in despair, “What is this world coming to?”
 This kind of comment usually comes in response to a doomsday report of some kind.
 You know the kind I’m talking about…

 When we hear these kinds of reports and stats, our gut instinct can be to throw our hands up in despair, panic, or disgust.
 We are shocked at the behavior of young people these days.
 Shocked at the levels of immorality at universities.
 Shocked at the apathy of people toward spiritual things.
-Shocked at the spike in gay marriages.
-Shocked at the smut being produced by Hollywood.
 Shocked at the increase in sexual promiscuity in our culture.
 What is this world coming to?!?

 Whatever happened to the good old days, when a fella could leave his car unlocked without fear of having his stereo stolen?
 Whatever happened to the days when kids would actually respect authority?
 Whatever happened to the good old days when young men and women actually treated each other with courtesy, instead of trying to sleep around with each other?